Companies Need To Take Data Handling To The Next Level

 The study shows that companies are groping in the dark, especially when it comes to data-related processes.
 66% of participants state that they waste a lot of time asking the same questions about data or repeating work.
 Also, it is often unclear who is using what data and for what purpose (61%).
 Surprisingly, the measures to effectively deal with these challenges seem to be quite clear to most of the companies surveyed.
 They are aware that more information about their data is needed (59%) and clear responsibilities have to be defined (57%).
 Nevertheless, when it comes to actually implementing these approaches, most companies have not put their theory into practice yet (see Figure 1).

-Figure 1: Top four approaches to improving the handling of data (n=419/418) © BARC
+Top four benefits achieved through approaches to improve the handling of data (n=418) © BARC

 It is clear that companies face major hurdles when it comes to implementing new data handling approaches.
 52% of participants point out that there is a lack of documentation and knowledge about data. to start.
 Another issue is that the operational business is prioritized over driving innovation through data (43%) and holding people accountable for handling data (40%).